nmshd/documentation/_docs_integrate/establish-relationships.md

     // RelationshipTemplateContent or ArbitraryRelationshipTemplateContent
     ...
   },
-  "forIdentity": "<address of Identity designated for RelationshipTemplate>" }
+  "forIdentity": "<address of Identity the RelationshipTemplate is for>" }
 ```